khoaisohd/saifon/docs/advanced/async.md

 Let's talk about the worse scenario
 ```
-we filter and sort few millions hotels on a slow phone
+Filter and sort few millions hotels on a slow phone

 findHotels can take few seconds

 User keep changing filter that spawn a lot of `findHotels` task

-So, after user finish selecting filter, there're 10 pending findHotels task
+After user finish selecting filter, there're 10 pending findHotels task
 ```

 Why do we need to run 10 `hotels` task that get the same `sort` and `filter` from store and return the same result